-To use a Miller trust, excess income is paid into a bank account opened by the Miller Trust.
-However, a Miller Trust is more than just a bank account.
+To use a qualified income trust, excess income is paid into a bank account opened by the qualified income trust.
+However, a qualified income trust is more than just a bank account.
 It is managed by a trustee and governed by a trust agreement that satisfies Medicaid rules.
-If the Miller Trust is drafted and administered in compliance with Medicaid rules, then the excess income won’t disqualify you from Medicaid.
+If the QIT is drafted and administered in compliance with Medicaid rules, then the excess income won’t disqualify you from Medicaid.

-A Miller Trust may be spent only by the trustee in accordance with both the Miller Trust agreement and Medicaid rules.
+A qualified income trust may be spent only by the trustee in accordance with both the trust agreement and Medicaid rules.
 The bulk of the trust will go to the nursing home or assisted living facility (to pay for the resident’s share of the facility cost) and any spousal income share.
-For people receiving care at home, there is more flexibility in how a Miller Trust can be spent.
-Still, a Miller Trust must follow detailed rules to avoid Medicaid disqualification.
-Any remainder left in the Miller Trust account when you die is paid to Medicaid.
+For people receiving care at home, there is more flexibility in how a qualified income trust can be spent.
+Still, a qualified income trust must follow detailed rules to avoid Medicaid disqualification.
+Any remainder left in the QIT account when you die is paid to Medicaid.

 In most situations a family member such as a spouse, child or sibling will serve as trustee.
 The trustee may be entitled to a small fee, but in many cases no fee will be available.